BaoAdrian/GoFish/README.md

         ... // Code for shuffling explained below...
   ```
+  Note the dynamic allocation of memory for each Card Struct within the for loop.
+This satisfies the requirement of generation a deck of cards dynamically ensuring proper usage of memory.

   Once the deck is generated, it is then shuffled by swapping two randomly selected cards within the deck.
 This operation is performed 200 times to ensure a unique shuffled deck.
 Once the deck is shuffled, the output is then printed as follows: </p>